 Iceland can be sunny one moment then freezing and rainy the next but it’s hard not to stay outdoors because of the awesome landscapes.
 There’s awesome terrain for running around, wildlife (horses, sheep, cows, puffins, whales), glaciers, waterfalls, and geothermal pools.

 We found that for a small fee we could use indoor pools (found all over the country) which was a nice way to spend some time inside when the weather was bad.
 Make sure you bring a carrier for visiting Iceland with a toddler so that you’re able to get you and your little one to places inaccessible by car!

 Follow @kiddosandcarryons on Instagram!Fun holidays with toddlers do exist!
 Get all your inspiration from Baby Can Travel!

 Ireland is a land of charm and enchantment, where the past and present merge but rarely clash, and a wonderful vacation depends less on the weather and more on whether you are willing to take the road less traveled.

-Filled with magical spaces to explore and wide-open areas to roam, Ireland is a delightful spot to travel with your toddler.
+Filled with magical spaces to explore and wide-open areas to roam, Ireland has so many wonderful vacation places with toddlers.